What is Microsoft Powerapps

 - Creating a completely custom UI and mobile-first application for users

-- More flexibility with development of functions and controls
+- More flexibility with the development of functions and controls

 Model-driven apps are built on top of the Common Data Services used to help rapidly build forms, processes, and business rules.
 They focus on targeting heavier apps that are intended to be used intensively (multiple hours at a time).